Smolich404/OplineSoftware/README.md

 #### 6

-If you have Microsoft C ++ Redistributable drivers installed, it is enough to close the installer window and the program will proceed.
+If you have Microsoft C++ Redistributable drivers installed, it is enough to close the installer window and the program will proceed.

 Jeżeli masz zainstalowane sterowniki Microsoft C++ Redistributable to wystarczy ze zamykasz okienko instalatora a wtedy program przechodzi dalej.